buddhist-uni/buddhist-uni.github.io/_courses/form.md

 {% include content_blurb.html category="articles" slug="we-love-our-nuns_mrozik" %}
 - A paper on how the flourishing of the monastic community affects everyone around them.

+{% include content_blurb.html category="av" slug="buddhist-hells_breakfast-religion" %}
+- A taste of how Buddhist practices and beliefs are richer than the Western caricatures of them.

 {% include content_blurb.html category="av" slug="mindfulness-for-the-whole-family_kim-sumi" %}
 - What is it like to grow up in a Buddhist community?
 What does it take to _make_ a Buddhist community?